 Understanding the timeline for modular home financing and construction helps set realistic expectations and avoid delays.
 Here’s a breakdown of typical durations for each stage:

-Tip: Overlap stages where possible—secure financing while the factory builds your modules to save time.
+Tip: Whenever you can, overlap stages: secure financing while the factory builds your modules to save time.

 Locking in Low Rates: 8 Pro Strategies